DaTeddieBear/odin-recipes/README.md

 # odin-recipes
 First Project - Odin Recipes
-Creating an simple HTML recipes website w/ links from the homepage
+Creating a simple HTML recipe website w/ links from the homepage

+Always start with index.html file within directory

 TAGS USED:
 Using HTML-Boilerplate